ros2/design/articles/discovery_and_negotiation.md

 ### Dynamically Configured Graph with Static Discovery

-One of the issues with the "Statically Configured Graph" system described above is that the topics and/or services each nodes provides or uses must be statically defined, either as part of the configuration for each node, or as part of the centralized authority's configuration.
+One of the issues with the "Statically Configured Graph" system described above is that the topics and/or services each node provides or uses must be statically defined, either as part of the configuration for each node, or as part of the centralized authority's configuration.
 This does not allow for dynamically defined topic subscriptions and publications nor dynamically provided services.

 In order to enable these type of flexible or dynamic node configurations, each node must provided an externally accessible function for getting the configuration of itself.